Really-Simple-Plugins/complianz-gdpr/README.md

 If you're a developer and want to help out, please feel free to contribute anyway you can.
 We respond to any pull request or issue on Github.
 Start with reading the [developers guide](https://complianz.io/developers-guide-for-third-party-integrations/) to get a head start.

-**Bug report:** Please start an issue, and if you have a fix a pull request.
+**Bug report:** Please open an issue, and if you have a fix, do not hesitate to open a pull request.
 Please explain your issue clearly, and use comments when adding a pull request.
-Your contribution will be acknowledges on WordPress.org.
+Your contribution will be acknowledged on WordPress.org.

 **New Features:** New features can also be assigned to issues.
 If you want to add a new feature, please see if you can add it to our [integrations hub](https://github.com/Really-Simple-Plugins/complianz-integrations).